\textit{Versteasch du mi?} Computational and Socio-Linguistic Perspectives on GenAI, LLMs, and Non-Standard Language: Computational Linguistic Perspectives on LLMs (Non-)Standard Language

 The technical infrastructure of language technologies significantly impacts dialects and determines whether a variety is even visible to digital tools.
-One issue in this regard is the assignment of ISO-639 codes, which acts as a primary gatekeeper; for instance, German dialects like Upper Saxon or Bavarian have assigned ISO codes, which allows them to be catalogued in major Natural Language Processing (NLP) resources like OPUS and the Virtual Language Observatory.
-Without such codes, whose colonial history ~\citet{migge2025material} have elaborated on, a variety is effectively invisible to language technology, making it nearly impossible to track its representation or performance in AI models.
+One issue in this regard is the assignment of ISO-639 codes\footnote{We refer primarily to the ISO-639-3 codes, which have 3 letters and cover many more languages.
+We do note that ISO 639-1 and ISO 639-2 have been assigned to primarily oral languages, such as Zhuang.}, which acts as a primary gatekeeper; for instance, German dialects like Upper Saxon or Bavarian have assigned ISO codes, which allows them to be catalogued in major Natural Language Processing (NLP) resources like OPUS and the Virtual Language Observatory\footnote{We note that some language varieties are encoded with the help of a regional code, e.g., \texttt{fr-CA} for \textit{Qu\'eb\'ecois}.
+However, this is limited as regional codes are not specific to regions within a country and this creates confusion with codes for orthographic variations, such as British and American English.}.
+Without such codes, whose colonial history~\citet{migge2025material} have elaborated on, a variety is effectively invisible to language technology, making it nearly impossible to track its representation or performance in AI models, although the assignment of an ISO code does not necessarily translate into meaningful support in the technology industry.
 Moreover, the transcription of some dialects may make use of diacritics or other writing methods not supported by the Unicode standard, and as such cannot be processed.
-The graphemic representation of any language must therefore either remain within the existing coding, or the respective signs must be added to the Unicode standard.
+The graphemic representation of any language must therefore either remain within the existing coding, or the respective signs must be added to the Unicode standard ~\citep{gorman2025don, birnie2026no}.